 You can read more about setting up Cloudflare with WordPress in our how-to guide article.

 11. Check once a week

 Once you have improved your site with the measures above, you should do a regular check.
 Things always change on a blog, so it pays to keep an eye on your performance.

 You will use Pagespeed Insights and GTMetrix most of the time.
 However, there is one more free website speed test that you can do to check your site’s performance in 25 locations around the world.

 Dot-Com Tools tests your site speed in real-time so you can see how your site rates.
-It is a very good guide if you are considering whether a CDN is worthwhile for you.
+It is a very good test tool and a guide if you are considering whether a CDN is worthwhile for you.

 When you test, keep in mind that Google recommends a maximum fully loaded page speed of 3 seconds.
 With WordPress, this is quite easy to achieve if you use the optimization suggestions in this article.

 Do you need to do everything listed in this guide?